 - Starry serves your neighborhood

 The ideal internet provider depends on your unique situation.
-Consider how many devices you connect simultaneously, whether anyone in your household games or streams in 4K, if you work from home and need reliable video conferencing, and how much you are willing to spend each month.
+Consider how many devices you connect simultaneously, whether anyone in your household games or streams in 4K, if you work from home.
+Need reliable video conferencing, and how much you are willing to spend each month.
 Both Frontier and Starry serve millions of satisfied customers, and either can be an excellent choice depending on your priorities.

-Get Frontier Today Get Starry TodayReady to sign up for Frontier?
-Call now to get started:
+Get Frontier Today Get Starry TodayReady to sign up for Frontier? now to get started:

 Is Frontier or Starry faster?